 The Company records its tax provision using a 40% effective tax rate.
-The net loss for the three months ended June 30, 2010 includes no federal or state income tax benefit provisions due to uncertainty of their future utilization.
-A nominal state tax provision is being recorded for the Company's subsidiary operations apportioned to one state jurisdiction.
-The Company's net loss for the six months ended June 30, 2009 included income tax expense of \$3.3 million recorded when we increased our deferred income tax asset valuation reserve.
-The Company determined it was more likely than not that a portion of the Company's net operating loss carryforwards may not be realized in the near term and accordingly a valuation allowance was provided.
+The net loss for the three months ended September 30, 2010 includes no federal or state income tax benefit provisions due to uncertainty of their future utilization.
+A state tax provision was recorded for the Company's subsidiary operations apportioned to one state jurisdiction.